Category Archives: Tonga Royals

 King Taufa’Ahau Tupou IV and Queen Halaevalu Mata’Aho ‘Ahome’E with their son Prince George Tupou at the prince’s passing-out parade from the Royal Military Academy Sandhurst, December 9, 1968

-After his education was completed, Geoge Tupou returned to Tonga and began a career in public service.
+After he completed his education, Geoge Tupou returned to Tonga and began a career in public service.
 In 1979, his father appointed him Minister of Foreign Affairs and Defense, a position he held until 1998.
-George Tupou never married but he had an illegitimate daughter ʻIlima Lei Fifita Tohi, born in 1974.
+George Tupou never married, however, he had an illegitimate daughter ʻIlima Lei Fifita Tohi, born in 1974.

 On September 10, 2006, 88-year-old King Tāufaʻāhau Tupou IV of Tonga died and his son George Tupou became the King of Tonga.
 King Tāufaʻāhau Tupou IV had been an absolute monarch and resisted ceding any power during his forty-one-year reign.
 After his death, rioters, unhappy with the lack of a path toward democracy, took to the streets and destroyed the center of the capital, Nuku’alofa.
 George Tupou’s coronation was postponed until mid-2008 to allow for the rebuilding of Nuku’alofa.